History tours travel guide

 Explore recent history

 Not all history tours involve ancient relics.
-Some provide a window into the cataclysmic events of the 20th century.
-Try a tailor made trip to Chernobyl, the site of the world’s worst nuclear disaster, and hear stories from the handful of remaining nearby residents.
-Or follow in the footsteps of Fidel and Che while traveling along Cuba’s Revolutionary Trail, staying in locally owned guest houses and hearing stories of the revolution from people who lived through it.
+Some provide a window into the events of the 20th century, such as following in the footsteps of Fidel and Che while traveling along Cuba’s Revolutionary Trail, staying in locally owned guest houses and hearing stories of the revolution from people who lived through it.

 Visit off-radar destinations